verdonarthur/BooqableZohoSync/README.md

 name of the environment var | description
 --- | ---
 NODE_ENV  | must be set as production
-ZOHO_API_ADDRESS | Address of your zoho API ZOHO_AUTHTOKEN | The generated authoken for your Zoho Books ZOHO_ORGANISATION_ID | The organisation ID of your Zoho Books
+PORT | The port where you want to use the app ZOHO_API_ADDRESS | Address of your zoho API ZOHO_AUTHTOKEN | The generated authoken for your Zoho Books ZOHO_ORGANISATION_ID | The organisation ID of your Zoho Books